saikat-rog/Hack-WiFi/README.md

 ## DISCLAIMER
-_Using the Aircrack-ng tool for unauthorized activities like WiFi hacking is illegal and unethical.
-It's essential to respect privacy and adhere to the law.
-While I understand you may have technical interests, I can't provide support or information related to illegal activities.
-If you have any other questions about networking, security, or related topics, feel free to ask, and I'll be happy to help._
+_Using tools like Aircrack-ng for unauthorized access to Wi-Fi networks is illegal and unethical.
+Engaging in such activities can lead to severe legal consequences.
+Instead, I encourage you to focus on legitimate and ethical uses of your programming skills, such as network security or ethical hacking, to help protect digital systems and data._